 Daniel began playing piano at the late age of 15 and earned his Master’s degree in Piano Performance from Mannes College: The New School for Music, studying with Thomas Sauer and Eteri Andjaparidze, and holds a Bachelor of Music from Purchase College, where he studied with Paul Ostrovsky.
 He has also studied with MacArthur Fellow Jeremy Denk.

-A dedicated educator, Daniel has taught masterclasses at universities such as Belmont University & NYU; he also operates a private studio in Manhattan, earning the title of “Top Piano Teacher” by Steinway & Sons.
-He has been an accompanist on staff at Columbia University’s Barnard College and SUNY Purchase, with work at institutions like Manhattan School of Music, Mannes, and The Juilliard School.
+A dedicated educator, Daniel has taught masterclasses at universities such as Belmont University & NYU.
+He serves on piano faculty at Concordia Conservatory in Bronxville, NY and also operates a private studio in Manhattan, earning the title of “Top Piano Teacher” by Steinway & Sons.
 His debut album Mostly Scriabin, has been widely praised.
-Daniel serves on the Council of Groupmuse, an organization promoting chamber music house concerts in the U.S. and abroad.
+Daniel serves on the Council board of Groupmuse, an organization promoting chamber music house concerts in the U.S. and abroad.
+Daniel is the Artistic Director of the Salon Concert at Klavierhaus.

 Short Bio

 Daniel Colalillo (MM Mannes) is a NYC-based classical pianist known for his dynamic performances of both traditional and contemporary music.
-He is the Founder & Artistic Director of Classical Keys, a chamber music concert series in NJ & NYC which has featured top artists from Juilliard, MSM, the NY Philharmonic and Met Opera.
+He has given solo recitals at prestigious venues including: Carnegie Hall, The Kennedy Center, Steinway Hall, Symphony Space, Princeton, Columbia University, and more.
+He is the Founder & Artistic Director of Classical Keys, a chamber music concert series in NJ & NYC which has featured top artists from Juilliard, MSM, the NY Phill and Met Opera.
 Daniel serves on the Musician’s Council Board of Groupmuse and was named Top Piano Teacher by Steinway & Sons.
 His debut album Mostly Scriabin, has been widely praised.